-This is the most basic microscope used for studying microorganisms.
+These are the most basic type of microscopes used in microbiology.
 It consists of a series of lenses that utilizes visible light as its source of illumination.
-Various small specimens can be studied to fine details with a compound light microscope.
+Various small specimens can be studied to find details with a compound light microscope.

 Components of a Compound Microscope

 The major components of a compound microscope are :